urbit/docs/tutorials/arvo/arvo.md

 We also suggest to the reader to peruse the GLOSSARY (link) before diving into this article.
 It will provide the initial scaffolding that you will be able to gradually fill in as you read this article and go deeper into the alternate universe of computing that is Urbit.

-### Sections
+### Table of Contents
-Here we present a brief summary of each section.
+We present here a brief summary of each section.

 #### [What is Arvo?](#what-is-arvo)
 The big picture of Arvo.